ougabriel/mod_technical_test/README.md

-# Technical Test: CI/CD Pipeline with Docker, ECR, Kubernetes, and GitHub Actions
+# Technical Test: CI/CD Pipeline with Docker, ECR, Kubernetes, Terraform, and GitHub Actions

 ## Challenge
-The following test outlines the creation of a CI/CD pipeline for a Dockerized application deployed to AWS using **GitHub Actions**, **Amazon Elastic Container Registry (ECR)**, and **Kubernetes**.
+The following test outlines the creation of a CI/CD pipeline for a Dockerized application deployed to AWS using **GitHub Actions**, **Amazon Elastic Container Registry (ECR)**, **Terraform** and **Kubernetes**.

 The test requirements are:
-- Create a simple, containerized application with a `/healthcheck` endpoint.
+- Created a simple, containerized application with a `/healthcheck` endpoint.
 - Implement a CI pipeline that handles:
   - Building and testing the application.
   - Pushing the container to ECR.
   - Deploying the application to an AWS Kubernetes cluster.
+(EKS cluster will be provisioned using terraform)
 - The pipeline should trigger upon new code commits and manage different environments (development and production) based on the branch (`dev` or `main`).

 The application for this example is built using **Python**.